qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 It's usually faster than normal memory allocators.
 Normal memory allocator will do a lot of bookkeeping work for each allocation and free.
 Each individual memory region can free separately, these regions can be reused for later allocation, these information need to be recorded and updated.

-Bump allocator frees memory in batched and deferred way, which is similar to tracing GC.
-As it cannot free individual objects, it may temporarily consume more memory, similar to tracing GC.
+Bump allocator frees memory in batched and deferred way.
+As it cannot free individual objects, it may temporarily consume more memory.

 Bump allocator is suitable for temporary objects, where you are sure that none of these temporary objects will be needed after the work complets.